Pattern Localisation in the Swift-Hohenberg Equation via Slowly Varying Spatial Heterogeneity: Solution behaviour of unstable solutions near a WKB turning point

 \section{Solution behaviour of unstable solutions near a WKB turning point}

-The solution $p(x)$ to \cref{linearequation} given in terms of the functions $\phi(x)$ and $s_0(x)$ above can be thought of as an outer solution away from turning points.
-In the argument above, we have forced this outer solution to be zero to prevent blowup, but we can resolve the actual behaviour across the turning point through { an inner solution scaling} which we now do in this section.
+The solution $p(x)$ to \cref{linearequation} given in terms of the functions $\varphi(x)$ and $s_0(x)$ above can be thought of as an outer solution away from turning points.
+In the argument above, we have forced this outer solution to be zero to prevent blowup, but we can resolve the actual behaviour across the turning point through {an inner solution scaling} which we now do in this section.

-From { the } outer WKB solution we have potentially two {types of} turning points, { one} when $r(x^*) = \lambda$ and { one} when $1 - \sqrt{r(x^*) - \lambda} = 0$.
-Note that the singular point $r = 0$ corresponds to the bifurcation point in the classical theory which is not exactly equal to the turning point in WKB, that is $r(x^*) - \lambda = 0$, though we expect to achieve { an} arbitrarily good approximation to the classical bifurcation point as $\eps \to 0$ (see \cite[Theorem 4.4 and Proposition 11]{gaffney2023} for a more careful discussion of this argument).
-Further, the second singular point is \underline{not} of concern here, as we require the homogeneous steady state (HSS) to be stable to homogeneous perturbations (i.e.~$r(x) - 1 < 0$ { for all $x$}).
+From {the } outer WKB solution we have potentially two {types of} turning points, {one} when $r(x^*) = \lambda$ and {one} when $1 - \sqrt{r(x^*) - \lambda} = 0$.
+Note that the singular point $r = 0$ corresponds to the bifurcation point in the classical theory which is not exactly equal to the turning point in WKB, that is $r(x^*) - \lambda = 0$, though we expect to achieve {an} arbitrarily good approximation to the classical bifurcation point as $\eps \to 0$ (see \cite[Theorem 4.4 and Proposition 11]{gaffney2023} for a more careful discussion of this argument).
+Further, the second singular point is \underline{not} of concern here, as we require the homogeneous steady state (HSS) to be stable to homogeneous perturbations (i.e.~$r(x) - 1 < 0$ {for all $x$}).

-We note that when $\eps$ is sufficiently small and the HSS is stable, we can use the WKB solution and be sufficiently far away from the second turning point $x=b$ in the asymptotics that follows below due to the regions of validity of the outer solution; see \cref{appendix_validity} for more details.
+We note that when $\eps$ is sufficiently small {and the heterogeneity function $r(x)$ is fixed, the turning points are sufficiently isolated to consider them in isolation, with decaying behaviour on one side and matching into the WKB solutions of the previous section on the other.
+See \cref{appc} for more details, for instance Eqs.~(\ref{val1},\ref{c4}). }